CHOICE-Inc/choice/README.md

 - Material Design Data Table for data table styling and pagination
 - Passport for user authentication
 - SweetAlert2 for user notifications and modals
-- Google Font and Font Awesome for text and icon styling
+- Font Awesome for icons
 - Trello for project management
 - Nodemailer for email notifications